yashsahugtx/skype-docs/Skype/Trusted-Application-API/docs/DevelopingApplicationsforSFBOnline.md

 # Developing **Trusted Application API** applications for Skype for Business Online

+> [!NOTE]
->Note: The Trusted Application API is in Developer Preview and not licensed for production usage.
+> The Trusted Application API is in Developer Preview and not licensed for production usage.
 As part of Microsoft’s [intellgent communications vision](https://aka.ms/intelligentcommunicationsblog), we’re building extensible communications capabilities into Teams.
 For more Teams Developer information, check out [https://aka.ms/TeamsDeveloper](https://aka.ms/TeamsDeveloper)

 Learn how to develop **Trusted Application API** service applications.